 It is possible that target WAN accelerator will require space for temporary storage of digest files.
 These cases include a manual clear cache operation on the source WAN accelerator, a corrupted digest file or other operations which require a re-calculation of the digest files.
 In these cases, the digest will be re-calculated from the target side data and the calculated digest file - which is 1- 2% of the source data - will be transferred to the source WAN accelerator and removed from target WAN accelerator afterwards.

 o Formula: Digests max size = (Source data size in GB) * 2% • Example: with 1 source 2 TB source data: (2,000 GB * 2 %)= 40 GB • Example: with 5 sources 2 TB source data: (5*2,000 GB * 2 %)= 200 GB

-Digest re-calc on target will always be 2% of source data or depends on Source WAN mode also
+Digest re-calculation on target will always be 2% of source data, if source WAN mode is low.

 • Formula for configured cache size (insert this number in configuration wizard):

 o (Number of operating systems * 10 GB) + 20 GB